geom_imshow#

 • (M, N, 3) - color RGB image

-• (M, N, 4) - color RGB image with alpha channel
+• (M, N, 4) - color RGBA image with an alpha channel

 Parameters: